markerpathis/express-js-note-taker/README.md

 ## Description

 The objective of this project was to create an application that lets the user write notes and save them in a database.

-The objective of this project was to create a command-line application that generated a HTML file, which displays a team profile with cards for each team member.
-The information to populate the cards is provided by the user via the command-line using the npm package called Inquirer(v8.2.4).

-More details about running the application are included in the Usage section, which also includes a link to a video walkthrough.

-One initial challenge in this project was setting up the classes and subclasses for the various employee types.
-The Employee class was used to set properties and methods related to name, id, email and role.
-The Manager, Engineer, and Intern classes all extend Employee to use those properties and methods.
-Each of the subclasses also had a property unique to their specific subclass.
+This application uses Express.js for the back end and retrieves the the saved data from a json file.

+When using the application, the user can click to view the details of previously saved notes or delete them, or they can add a new note and click the save icon to save the new note in the database.

+This application is deployed on Heroku (link included in Usage section).

 ## Table of Contents